Remod-org/Horses/README.md

 - `/hremove` - Kill the horse in front of you (requires horses.spawn permission and ownership of the horse).
 You may then enjoy some delicious horse meat.
 - `/hfind` - Show location of nearest owned horse
 - `/hinfo` - Show basic info about a horse (Requires horses.claim permission, but can be used on any horse.)
+- `/hbreed` - Without parameters, lists available breeds.
+- `/hbreed BREED` - Set the breed of your horse based on valid names (Run /hbreed without parameters to see a list).